-Very Very Very Very DIVE RSITY & TEACHING Weak S tron g 3.1 Provides effective instruction for students with intellectual, learning, and behavioral/emotional special needs.
+Very - DIVE DIVERSITY & TEACHING Weak 3.1 Provides effective instruction for students with intellectual, learning, and behavioral/emotional special needs.
 1 2 3 4 5 3.2 Differentiates instruction in lessons and activities.
 1 2 3 4 5 3.3 Promotes equity and ensures that all students are treated fairly.
 1 2 3 4 5 3.3 Understands the effects of differences such as gender, ethnicity, class, religion, sexual orientation, and language on learning needs and modify instruction to meet these needs.
 1 2 3 4 5 3.4 Provides effective instruction for English language learners.
 1 2 3 4 5 3.5 Provides effective instruction for high achieving and gifted students.
 1 2 3 4 5 3.6 Works with the RTI and Special Education process to develop and apply individualized plans (ILPs, IEPs, 504 plans, etc.).
 1 2 3 4 5 3.7 Understands and follows legal responsibilities concerning students with diverse needs.
 1 2 3 4 5